Calebbii/Photography-Website/README.md

 # Photography-Website
 * These is an art auction photography website.The displayed photos are to be auction in the upcoming executive auction.
-The photos are among the most expensive art pieces ever to auctioned.
+The photos are among the most expensive art pieces ever to be auctioned.

 ## License $ copyright
   © Caleb B Kiprotich,Moringa school